Are you barely making ends meet and you’re worried about the expense of disposable diapers?

 And while landfills may have solved some of the immediate groundwater contamination problems we had with open dumps, contamination is still a real threat.

 That’s a big problem for everyone since humans can’t live without drinking water.
-Protecting our drinking water sources is even more of a priority since we are depleting our drinkable water at a faster rate than ever before (source).
+Protecting our drinking water sources is even more of a priority since we are depleting our drinkable water at a faster rate than ever before (10).

 4. Less Harmful Chemicals

-As we already covered, there are a slew of materials and chemicals used in disposable diapers that some parents may not want nestled up against their babies’ bottoms.
+As we already covered, there is a slew of materials and chemicals used in disposable diapers that some parents may not want nestled up against their babies’ bottoms.
 Many of them have been linked to negative health outcomes such as endocrine disruption, obesity, and even cancer.

 Click any of the chemicals below (found in disposable diapers) to learn more about the side-effects: